sigurdroemer/rough_volatility/README.md

 - Adi Navve (2020).
 Pack & Unpack variables to & from structures with enhanced functionality (https://www.mathworks.com/matlabcentral/fileexchange/31532-pack-unpack-variables-to-from-structures-with-enhanced-functionality), MATLAB Central File Exchange.
 Retrieved March 16, 2020.

 ## Other remarks:
-- The neural network datasets for the rough Bergomi models are computed with [this file](https://drive.google.com/drive/folders/1QRv71nhHvZ_rB0kPjO3cHpFOE3GVHn9J)  in place of the HybridScheme file of this project.
-The two implementations are equivalent up to round-off error but that of the current project easier to read.
+- The neural network datasets for the rough Bergomi models are computed with [this file](https://drive.google.com/drive/folders/1QRv71nhHvZ_rB0kPjO3cHpFOE3GVHn9J)  in place of the HybridScheme.m file of this project.
+The two implementations are equivalent up to round-off error but that of the current project is easier to read.